valentinjahanmanesh/HorizontalTileGrid/README.md

 ![Simulator Screen Recording - iPhone 14 - 2022-12-14 at 00](https://user-images.githubusercontent.com/13612410/207546510-d40ac8e1-7a02-4014-9293-74b8452a25a8.gif)

-HorizontalTileLayout is a SwiftUI view that layouts it's subviews horizontally like a list of tiles based on the subview display type and custom width.
+HorizontalTileLayout is a SwiftUI view that layouts its subviews horizontally like a list of tiles based on the each subview display type and custom width.

 # How To Use